Bossiskeyboard/backplate-bakeneko60/README.md

 Credits to kkatano for the bakeneko keyboard

-I would also want to thank Elaine for letting me add the backplate design
+I would also want to thank Elaine for letting me use the backplate design

 I modified the back of the case to be more thicker to fit the backplate well